 I used to ask myself if Business Class was really worth it.
 Triple the price for more leg room and nicer food and booze.
 I guess I can’t give a definitive answer on that because I’ve never paid for it but one thing’s for sure, flying will never be the same again following my time in Emirates Business Class.

 Perhaps the best part about flying Emirates Business Class is not the Verve Cliquot, the hot towel or the lie-flat seat, but the absence of stress.
 When flying Business everything is easier.
 I’m a person who gets so flustered by flying.
 I worry about getting to the airport, about whether or not my aisle preference has been confirmed, about my erratic movements during flight (I get up constantly) and most of all whether my carry on luggage will fit into the crowded compartments above forcing me to tuck it under the seat in front, rendering my already sparse legroom non-existent.
-This is what you pay to avoid in Business Class and Emirates add the finishing touches, and do so better than I could have imagined.
+This is what you pay to avoid in Business Class and Emirates Business Class adds the finishing touches, and does so better than I could have imagined.

 From the moment you step out your front door the Emirates Business Class experience begins with a complimentary chauffeured car to deliver you to the airport.
 At 3.45am (for the 6 am flight) the hire car is a godsend.
 Checking in is, of course, a breeze because there are more desks manned than necessary at the Business Class check in.
 Then before you know it you’re sitting in the cosy lounge taking your pick from the breakfast buffet and the Champagne selection.